gulp-workflow/gulp.js-build/README.md

 ```

 You can change environment to **production** or extension to **ts**/**es6.js** in `config.json` or from command line: `set ENV=production` or `set ENV=ts`

+## Useage
+Download repository and in your command line run `npm install`, this will download `node_modules` and you are about to go.
+Install `bower_components` as in example: `bower install crafty`, then open `Gulpfile.js` and add line in `js:copy` task.

+- `gulp js:clean` - cleans `./dist/assets/js` directory
+- `gulp js:copy` - copies files from `./bower_components`, but that task need to be updated for every component
+- `gulp js:build` - concatenates `js/ts/es6.js` files from `./src/assets/js` and created `bundle.js` in `./dist/assets/js`
+- `gulp js:watch` - watches `js/ts/es6.js` files in `./src/assets/js` for chages
+- `gulp` - default task that cleans, copies, builds and watches javascript files

+---

+- `npm test` - sets environment to development and runs default task of gulp
+- `npm start` - sets environment to production and runs default task of gulp